 I am a violin maker in Boston.
-I've spent most of my life here in Massachusetts, with a few extended periods living elsewhere interspersed here and there, specifically San Franciso and London.
+I've spent most of my life here in Massachusetts, with a few extended periods living elsewhere, specifically San Franciso and London.

 The violin has been in the center of my life since I was a child.
 I was fascinated by the violin really from the first moment I saw one, and getting to learn to play it was very exciting for me.
 Growing up in a musical family, it also became a deep means of connection to my family and community.

 I first moved to Boston from the Berkshire Hills of Western Mass (where the Boston Symphony has its summer home) to attend the three-year violin making program at the North Bennet Street School .